 - Establish an emergency mode operation plan

-- Test and revise procedures periodically
+- Test and revise procedures periodically — "we have a plan" and "the plan works" are different things

 Technical Safeguards Checklist